 Meaning of 90-Day rule:

-Before September 2017, USCIS used 30/60-day rule served the same purpose, replaced with a new rule that applies to all non-immigrant visa holders who entered the U.S. for temporary stay or with the ‘single intent’ except those who came with ‘dual intent’ such as H, L or O visa holders.
+Before September 2017, USCIS used 30/60-day rule (served the same purpose), that is now replaced with a new rule applies to all non-immigrant visa holders who entered the U.S. for temporary stay or with the ‘single intent’ except those who came with ‘dual intent’ such as H, L or O visa holders.